Skip to Content

 Tahoe ChipsIt was placed at a depth of 2- to 3-inches.
 It comprises wood chips, pine needles, plant biomass, and bark.
 However, their texture and shape weren’t uniform.1157560

 Tahoe Chips with fire retardantIt was placed at a depth of 2- to 3-inches.
 It comprises wood chips, pine needles, plant biomass, and bark.
 However, it was sprayed with a fire retardant/wood colorant solution.
-And it was sprayed at the rate of 1.25 gallons per 50 square feet.905252
+And it was sprayed at 1.25 gallons per 50 square feet.905252

 Tahoe Chips (single layer)Tahoe Chips were placed using a one-layer depth.
 And this layer provides between 80 and 100% floor cover.
 Generally, it consists of wood chips, pine needles, plant biomass, and bark.523830